 14. Capacity - An athlete’s capacity to meet the aims of the program are critical to inclusion on the NASS program.
 This section outlines how AA defines “Capacity”.

-15. Qualification Matrix - The standards required to be considered for the different program levels.
+15. Performance Standard Matrix - The standards required to be considered for the different program levels.

 16. Review Process - How to have a NASS selection decision reviewed.